saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 ### Base Code

-If you skipped Module 1, make sure you have a project folder set up and have created the following files, as well as have Maven, IntelliJ, and Junit installed
+If you skipped Module 1, make sure you have a project folder set up and have created the following files, as well as have IntelliJ, Maven, and a `pom.xml` installed and included

 <img src="assets/2.00A.png" alt="Directory Structure" width="800"/>
 <!-- ![Directory Structure](assets/2.00.png) -->